MishaRubanov/MAPDH/README.md

   * Pycromanager: 0.6.0

 ### Patterning examples
-These are real-time videos of formation of hydrogel letters taken using bright-field microscopy.
-Each letter is formed using the message_mask_generator package in Python.
+These are real-time videos for fabrication of hydrogel letters taken using bright-field microscopy.
+Each letter is fabricated using the message_mask_generator package in Python.
+Each letter here is the same domain, i.e., each hydrogel has the same composition.

 https://user-images.githubusercontent.com/67386551/219878485-338b717b-f008-45a6-b417-a819aa724788.mp4